 - Sight Distance for Vehicles and Pedestrians

 - List of proposed design deviation from standards per the Transportation Design Manual.

 Level-Two Traffic Report

-Level-Two Traffic Reports are required for larger, more complex projects.
+Level-Two Traffic Reports are required for larger, more complex projects, such as Design Review (LD), Master Development Plan (LP), Administrative Conditional Use (LA) and Conditional Use (LB).
 Some of the items to be included in the report are:

 - All Level-One Traffic Report Requirements as noted above

 - Vicinity Map

 - Discussion of internal circulation; may include a queuing analysis and loading plan with turning exhibits